jmfriedt/g3db2stl/README.md

 <img src="figures/model_assembled.png">

-Model extracted, assembled using FreeCAD, and ready for printing.
+Model extracted, assembled using FreeCAD, and ready for printing after splitting the various components as provided in <a href="3Dprint">this directory</a>.